daniel-keller/contentful-better-rich-text/README.md

 install using `cd rich-text; yarn install` run `cd rich-text; yarn run start`

 If you change slate node types you will need to re-build the valiation schema in `rich-text-types` then copy/paste the source into `rich-text/rich-text-types`.
-There are better ways to do this but we are unstaffed and we'll cross that bridge after it collapses.
+There are better ways to do this but we are understaffed and we'll cross that bridge after it collapses.

 `cd rich-text-types; yarn install; yarn run generate-json-schema;`